NVISOsecurity/BitSight-Automation-Tool/README.md

 ```

 #### update
-The update operation will automatically update the script and its respective JSON files.
+The update operation will automatically update the tool and its respective JSON files.
 Make sure to fill in the correct data, as you will not be able to change this in a future occasion without manually modifying the JSON files themselves.

 This operation does not require any optional arguments.

 Example usage:
-1. Update the script: `python bitsight_automation.py update`
+1. Update the tool: `python bitsight_automation.py update`

 For any questions or feedback please open a GitHub Issue.